sanand0/til/til.md

     - **Metrics-First:** Design metrics models, and Rill autogenerates dashboards and user experiences.
     - **Live Demo:**
       - Downloaded Rill using a curl command.
-      - Created a new project called "Duckon 6".
+      - Created a new project called "DuckCon 6".
       - Imported a parquet file of GitHub commit data.
       - Used AI to generate a metrics model and dashboard.
       - Showed the dashboard with trends and filtering.